AymanM7/CNN-Audio-Project/README.md

 ![Screenshot_12-8-2025_141339_docs google com](https://github.com/user-attachments/assets/0e1d15ee-ee12-45ab-a6c8-b8956d0905bf)

-- CNN Training Process
+## CNN Training Process
 The Convolutional Neural Network (CNN) was trained over 100 epochs using Modal’s cloud infrastructure on NVIDIA A10G GPUs.

-Before starting the training process, Modal must be set up by following the official documentation and running the necessary configuration commands in the terminal.
-Once configured, training is initiated by executing:
+Before starting the training process, Modal must be set up by following the official documentation on their website and running the necessary configuration commands in the terminal.
+Once configured, training is initiated by executing:  modal run train.py

-bash
-Copy
-Edit
-modal run train.py
 This command launches the full training pipeline, including data preprocessing, augmentation, and model optimization.
-Throughout the 100 training epochs, TensorBoard logs record training accuracy, validation accuracy, and validation loss for performance monitoring.
+Throughout the 100 training epochs, TensorBoard logs  training accuracy and validation loss for performance monitoring.

-Final Results:
+Final Results From My Training:

 Validation Accuracy: 83.75%